Git-BritHub/Micromanager-Deluxe/README.md

 # Micromanager-Deluxe
-A Content Management System for a company employee data base
+A Content Management System for a company employee database